The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 3. Find your optimal posting time

-4. Write your caption, tag accounts, and choose hashtags
+4. Craft your caption, tag accounts, and choose hashtags

-Think about any influencers you want to tag in your account, too. ince influencers are connecting with large audiences, connecting with an Instagram influencer has a lot of advantages.
-Getting their attention with your scheduled post could result in them sharing your content with their audience, which is good for any Instagram influencer that could be considered part of your target audience.
+Think about any influencers you want to tag in your account, too.
+Since influencers connect with large audiences, connecting with an Instagram influencer has many advantages.
+Getting their attention to your scheduled post could result in them sharing your content with their audience, which is good for any Instagram influencer who could be considered part of your target audience.

 You should also choose a handful of Instagram hashtags at this point.
 Users can follow hashtags without following an account.
-So, choose the ones your target audience follows and use your scheduling tool to add them into the caption or as the first comment.
+So, select the ones your target audience follows and use your scheduling tool to add them to the caption or as the first comment.

 5. Choose an Instagram scheduler

-Now that you’ve planned out your Instagram content, it’s time to start scheduling!
+Now that you’ve planned your Instagram content, it’s time to start scheduling!

 Here are four of the best Instagram scheduling tools, with guidance on how to use each.

-Facebook owns Instagram, so most features available inside an Instagram business account are managed through Facebook’s Creator Studio, including content scheduling.
+Facebook owns Instagram, so most features available inside an Instagram business account, including content scheduling, are managed through Facebook’s Creator Studio.

 Here’s how to use it to schedule Instagram feed posts.

-4. Choose the dropdown arrow besides “Publish” and press “Schedule.”
+• Choose the dropdown arrow beside “Publish” and press “Schedule.”

 Pricing: Free.